RHS Growing Guides

 Choosing

 You can buy seeds of these crops individually or choose from a wide range of seed mixes.
-These allow you to try lots of different leaves without buying lots of packets.
+These allow you to try various different leaves without buying lots of packets.
 Some mixes are for specific seasons or year-round sowing, for certain growing locations or speedier harvests, for decorative appeal with coloured or frilly leaves, or for spicy or mild flavour combinations.

 What & where to buy

+Seeds are widely available from most gardening retailers all year round, either as individual varieties or salad-leaf mixes.
 You may also find plug plants online or in garden centres in spring and early summer, although the choice may be rather limited.

 Recommended Varieties